 At 3:00pm the dough in my bowl had risen at least 30% and there was some serious fermentation going on.
 Shaking the bowl a bit had the dough jiggling around, nice and full of air pockets.

 Pre-shape – 3:15pm

 Take the dough out of the container onto your unfloured work surface and sprinkle some flour on top before dividing.
-Divide the mass into two halves and flour the top of each half.
+Divide the mass into two halves and flour at the top of each half.
 I always make one half slightly larger than the other to shape into a longer loaf (batard).
-Flip one half over using your dough knife and your hand, then gently bend the 4 sides of the dough from under to the top.
+Flip one half over with your dough knife and your hand, then gently bend the 4 sides of the dough from under to the top.
 Using the knife flip the mass so the new seam is on the counter and spin it a few times to create a bit of tension.
 Set a timer for 35 minutes and let it bench rest.

 Shape – 4:00pm

 With the larger half of dough, I shaped into a batard and placed into my oblong proofing basket per usual.

 With the smaller half of dough I usually do a little experimenting.
 This experiment might be a new shaping technique, an increased/decreased amount of surface tension, or something else I dream up.
 This time I wanted to try and coat the outside of the boule with additional hulled sesame seeds.
 To do this I first shaped into a typical boule, which resulted in the seam side on the counter.
 I then took out my handy water mister, misted the top of the boule and grabbed the dough up with my hand and dough knife.
 I then rolled the top (the part of the dough that will eventually be the top after baking) of the boule on top of a kitchen towel I laid out with a thin coat of sesame seeds.
 The wet boule picked up all the seeds and they stuck to the top before I placed it top-down into my proofing basket.

 Proof – 4:15pm

 Into the fridge goes both the baskets for a nice rest overnight until the morning…